Initial Public Offering (IPO)

 • The High Growth Segment: Primarily for tech-specific markets not quite large enough for the Main Market

-• AIM: Standing for the ‘Alternative Investment Market’ this is for smaller businesses who are still growing at a fast rate and have the size to list, but are not quite large enough for the FTSE Market.
+• AIM: The ‘Alternative Investment Market’ (AIM) is for smaller businesses who are still growing at a fast rate and have the size to list, but are not quite large enough for the FTSE Market.

 If businesses are able to list, they can expect to raise up to £200m on the AIM, or up to £1bn on the main market.
 This depends on the valuation for the business and how much equity is being given away.
 For businesses to list, they need to have at least £5m turnover and be established and growing.
 The process for gaining investment by this method is very expensive and time consuming, and therefore it must be seen as a long-term strategy.